23 Best Foods That Make You Poop And Relieve Constipation

 10. Kiwis

 One medium kiwi has about 2 grams of fiber, which is a combination of the soluble and insoluble forms.
-This fiber in the fruit can help relieve constipation.
+This fiber in the fruit can help relieve constipation (21).
+It is also rich in water, needed for softening stool and preventing constipation (12).
+Kiwi also contains an enzyme called actinidin that helps break down proteins and further improves digestion (21).
+You can slice kiwis for a tangy snack, blend them into smoothies, or mix them into fruit salads.

 11. Lemon Water

 Water is a natural lubricant that softens the stool.
-Lemons become alkalising once inside the body, and may work on the digestive system to get things moving.
+Lemon juice contains citric acid that stimulates the production of digestive juices, including bile, that may enhance digestion and promote regular bowel movements (22).
 The two may make a powerful remedy for constipation.
 You can drink warm lemon water before bedtime.
 This may assist in loosening fecal matter during sleep.
+You can also start your day with warm lemon water or add lemon juice or slices of the fruit to your daily water for flavor.
 Just make sure that you rinse your mouth out well with water before cleaning your teeth, as the acidity of the lemon may degrade the enamel on your teeth.

 12. Mangoes

-Just like any fruit, mangoes are rich in fiber and help ease constipation.
+Just like any fruit, mangoes are rich in dietary fiber for constipation (23).
 But what could be more effective are the phytochemicalsi Natural compounds found in plant-based foodstuffs that impart color, flavor, and aroma to the food and also contribute to strengthening the immune system. in the mango pulp, which can enhance digestive health and help you poop.
-Phytochemicals are known to promote the health of gut microbiota, thereby promoting digestive health (9).
+Phytochemicals are known to promote the health of gut microbiota, thereby promoting digestive health (24).
+Simply dice mangoes as a snack, blend them into smoothies, or use them to top salads or yogurt.

 13. Oranges

-One large juicy orange offers you about 4 grams of fiber for just 81 calories (10).
-In addition, oranges (and citrus fruits in general) contain a flavonoli Compounds belonging to the flavonoid group containing anti-inflammatory properties which protect cells from oxidative damage and contributes to easing constipation. called naringenin, which, as per Chinese researchers, can work as a laxative and help you poop (11).
+One large juicy orange offers you about 4 grams of fiber for just 81 calories (25).
+It helps bulk up stool and promotes regular bowel movements (9).
+In addition, oranges (and citrus fruits in general) contain a flavonoli Compounds belonging to the flavonoid group containing anti-inflammatory properties which protect cells from oxidative damage and contributes to easing constipation. called naringenin, which, as per Chinese researchers, can work as a laxative and help you poop (26).
+Oranges also contain high water content that helps soften the stool to promote bowel movements (25), (12).
+You can snack on oranges, juice them for a fresh drink, or toss segments into salads for a citrusy boost.

 14. Oatmeal